First impressions impact business partnerships in positive and negative ways, possibly even torpedoing a promising opportunity.

 Knowing your objectives focuses your presentation, letting you know exactly what you want to say, how you want to say it, and why your audience should care.

-Planning ahead and determining your objectives give you a better idea of your presentation’s flow, and let you set a unifying story to keep your audience listening.
-This will lead to more benefits in the long run.
+Planning ahead and determining your objectives give you a better idea of your presentation’s flow, letting you set a unifying story to engage your audience.
+These lead to more benefits in the long run.

 Keep It Short

-The best PowerPoint presentations keep it short but straight to the point.
+The best PowerPoint presentations keep it short but straightforward.

 Don’t turn your deck into mere bullet points of your speech.
 Nothing tunes out an audience more than a presenter reading straight from his projected slides.